-The Michigan Department of Environmental Quality (MDEQ) established the Water Use Advisory Council (WUAC) in 2013 to collaboratively study, evaluate and provide advice regarding Michigan's water management, conservation, and efficiency programs.
+This issue was addressed by the formation of the Water Use Advisory Council in 2013 to collaboratively study, evaluate, and provide advice regarding Michigan's water management, conservation, and efficiency programs.
 These open and ongoing discussions keep the staff of these programs informed on the effectiveness and progress of these programs, providing valuable insight to guide Michigan's efforts to improve water conservation and efficient use of water.
+The WUAC was formally codified into Michigan law with the passage of Public Act 509 of 2018.

-Currently, Michigan Department of Natural Resources Office of the Great Lakes continues working with other state agencies and stakeholders to implement Michigan's Water Strategy, an all-inclusive 30-year vision and blueprint to ensure Michigan's water resources continue to support healthy ecosystems, communities, and economies for current and future generations.
+Michigan has also developed a 30-year Water Strategy, an all-inclusive vision and blueprint to ensure Michigan's water resources continue to support healthy ecosystems, communities, and economies for current and future generations.
 The plan was collaboratively developed by state agencies and refined as a result of extensive engagement and input from nongovernmental organizations, environmental groups, communities, industry leaders, tribal governments, and others.
-The MDNR OGL intends to convene agency partners and stakeholders to begin a process later in 2018 or early 2019 to prioritize water conservation recommendations within the Water Strategy and those recommended by the WUAC to continue progress toward improving Michigan's overall water conservation and efficiency efforts.

 Appendix 1 provides a full list of water conservation and efficiency recommendations from the Water Strategy, as well as a link to the WUAC water conservation and efficiency recommendations.